robandpdx/pentafret/README.md

 - For blues scales, the subtitle indicates that it contains the same notes as the pentatonic scale plus a blue note

 ### Pentatonic Patterns
-For pentatonic and blues scales, the app displays 5 standard patterns:
+For the following scale types, the app displays 5 standard patterns:
-- Each pattern is shown on a dedicated fretboard
-- Patterns progress from first to fifth
-- For minor pentatonic scales, the first pattern starts from the root note
+- **Pentatonic scales**: Each pattern is shown on a dedicated fretboard.
+Patterns progress from first to fifth.
+For minor pentatonic scales, the first pattern starts from the root note.
+For major pentatonic scales, the first pattern starts from the next note of the pentatonic scale.
+- **Major full scales**: Similar to pentatonic patterns, 5 standard patterns are displayed for major full scales, each shown on a dedicated fretboard and progressively covering different positions on the neck.
-- For major pentatonic scales, the first pattern starts from the next note of the pentatonic scale
+- **Blues scales**: Follow the same pattern structure as pentatonic scales with the addition of the blue note highlighted in each pattern.

 ### URL Patterns
 - The app supports dynamic URL patterns for easy sharing and navigation: